“More than half of public school students now have low-income families” – Slate[i]

 One of the most visible areas where states can support workers is in access to high paying jobs.
 When workers earn low wages, they often must cut back on necessities so they can pay the bills.
 This is especially true for parents, who will sometimes eat only one meal a day so that their children have enough to eat.
 Others don’t take full doses of medication to make their prescriptions last longer, or put off paying a utility bill.

 Because the cost of living is not static, having the minimum wage tied to inflation or some other cost of living measure can help ensure that the minimum wage does not lose value over time.
-Montana’s minimum wage is tied to a cost of living adjustment, ensuring that minimum wage workers do not receive a pay cut each year.[xv]
+Without such a measure Connecticut’s minimum wage continues to lose value, giving minimum wage workers a pay cut each year.[xiv]

 In addition to the minimum wage, though, the availability of high paying jobs also helps determine whether workers are able to provide for themselves and their families.
-In Montana, 49 percent of job openings pay less than a living wage, leaving many workers out of luck.[xviii]
+In Connecticut, 40 percent of job openings pay less than a living wage, leaving many workers out of luck.[xviii]

 Even if a state had addressed all of these issues, though, if unionization is limited by state policies, workers can still lose out on the wages and benefits they need to move beyond living paycheck to paycheck.
 Unions can help workers earn higher wages above the minimum wage, ensure access to benefits like paid sick time and health insurance, and prevent unfair firings.
 As Colin Gordon of the Economic Policy Institute notes, “There is a demonstrable wage premium for union workers.
 In addition, this wage premium is more pronounced for lesser skilled workers, and even spills over and benefits non-union workers.”[xx]
 When states limit the power of unions, such as through “right to work” legislation, [xxi] both union and non-union workers can lose out.
-Montana does not currently have “right to work” legislation in place.
+Connecticut does not currently have “right to work” legislation in place, providing some support for workers’ ability to unionize for better wages and benefits.

 Of course, the real measure of whether states are supporting all workers is whether workers in the state are actually able to make ends meet, including women and people of color.
 When policies only work for men or for white workers, there is more work to be done by the state.
 Any state that only allows some citizens to flourish while keeping others in higher levels of poverty is not truly supporting workers’ ability to thrive.
-In Montana, only 502 percent of women earn enough for a single adult to get by, compared to 59 percent of men.[xxii]
-And, only 34 percent of workers of color earn that much, including only 33 percent of Native workers, leaving them less likely to be able to actually make ends meet.
+In Connecticut, only 57 percent of women earn enough for a single adult to get by, compared to 65 percent of men.[xxii]
+And, only 47 percent of workers of color earn that much, leaving them less likely to be able to actually make ends meet.

 Debt and Taxes